Welcome to Rattle’s Ramblings!

 In 2013 I packed up my life and moved across a couple oceans from Adelaide to London.
 After a stint back home between visas, I moved back to the UK in 2016, moving up to Glasgow in May 2018.

-I spend my time between life in Glasgow, work in Yorkshire and travelling.
+I spend my time between life in Glasgow, working in Manchester, Edinburgh and Surrey and travelling.
 The travelling involves a lot of eating – I was diagnosed with Coeliac Disease in 2009 so always on the look out for delicious gluten free foods throughout the world.

 The blog started in 2013 to keep the family back home updated on my life and travels and the name comes from my childhood nickname and the fact that my writing may not be that concise.

 I travel a bit with friends with disabilities who have contributed a fair bit of info about accessibility on the relevant posts so wanted to introduce them here: